“Behold, He is coming with the clouds.” Revelation 1:7

 “Behold, He is coming with the clouds, and every eye will see Him, even they who pierced Him.
 And all the tribes of the earth will mourn because of Him.”
 Revelation 1:7

-- During the Rapture, Jesus will return to gather His church.
+- During the Rapture, Jesus will gather His church.
 But during His second coming, the raptured church will return with Him and the armies of heaven to rule the earth throughout a 1,000 period of peace.

 “And the armies in heaven, clothed in fine linen, white and clean, followed Him on white horses.”
 Revelation 19:14